martiniani-lab/PyCG_DESCENT/README.rst

 [4] W. W. Hager and H. Zhang, Limited memory conjugate gradients, www.math.ufl.edu/~hager/papers/CG/lcg.pdf

-This project wraps the CG_DESCENT C-library (Version 6.7) released by William Hager under the GNU general public license.
+This project wraps the CG_DESCENT C-library (Version 6.8) released by William Hager under the GNU general public license and adds some more functionalities.
 CG_DESCENT wraps the `cg_descent` method first into a c++ optimizer class on the model of the `pele <https://github.com/pele-python/pele>`_ project and then through Cython into the `CGDescent` Python class.